neevek/neevek.github.com/_src/_pages/2013/06/27/introduction-to-minerl.md

 Currently **Minerl** supports [markdown](http://search.cpan.org/~bobtfish/Text-MultiMarkdown-1.000034/lib/Text/MultiMarkdown.pm) and Perl script, you can write your pages using markdown, like the one I am writing and embed some perl scripts in the page.

-Okay, that is almost all about the first release of **Minerl**.
-Enjoy!

-For more information, please run `minerl -h`.
+For more information, run `minerl -h`.